What are stem cell exosomes?

 Flow of exosomes created at our hospital

-Note: Exosomes have traditionally been nearly invisible, so they are photographed by shining a laser on them and reflecting it, making them visible.
-The intensity of the reflection depends on the size of the particle and the angle of reflection.
+Note: Exosomes are virtually invisible, so lasers are shone onto them to reflect the light and make them visible during imaging.
+The magnitude of the reflection depends on the particle size and the angle of reflection.

 In 1996, it was discovered that exosomes have the function of transporting substances to other cells.
-Furthermore, in 2007, it was revealed that exosomes contain large amounts of genetic transcription information (hereinafter referred to as microRNA), and that exosomes function as a messaging tool for intercellular communication.
+Furthermore, in 2007, it was revealed that exosomes contain a large amount of gene replication information (hereinafter referred to as microRNA), and that exosomes function as a communication tool between cells.

 MSC exosome treatment